Yoga and me

 I enjoy exploring a scientific underpinning of the practice of yoga.
 I am interested in the plasticity of the brain, body mapping, and how through moving slowly with awareness we can become more comfortable and at ease in our bodies.
 I believe that through yoga we become better at reading the messages sent to us from our neuromuscular system and better at responding to them appropriately.
 I am fascinated by modern pain science and how this relatively new knowledge in the western world can be applied to our yoga practice for rehabilitation and recovery from illness and surgery.
 I have a particular interest in how yoga and meditation can support chronic pain and the effect of meditation on our interaction with others and the world around us.

-I am currently doing a one-year humanistic yoga course for teachers with Pete Blackaby.
+In February 2019 I completed a one-year humanistic yoga course for teachers with Pete Blackaby.

 Get in touch

 45 Stainton Road, Sheffield S11 7AX